Skip to main content

 info

-If the Endpoint's Runtime Status is Running, then the validation test will fail because the IP Address/Port is being used by that Endpoint.
+If the Endpoint's Runtime Status is Running, then the validation test will fail because the Listener IP Address/Port is being used by that Endpoint.

 • Pass: 'Endpoint has passed the test.'